A Raksha Bandhan gift for women of Manipur says PM Modi after inaugurating water project

 The Northeast is battling twin challenges of COVID-19 and floods.
 I assure you that everyone is with you during this difficult time, the PM also said.

 The Manipur Water Supply project is an externally funded project and has been designed to provide freshwater household tap connections (FHTCs) to 1,185 habitations with 1,42,749 households.
-This is a important component of the Manipur State Government's project, 'Har Ghar Jaleel.'
+This is an important component of the Manipur State Government's project, 'Har Ghar Jal.'